-- Ensure division administrative procedures are followed. - Review project for rigour and approve project proposal and sign prior to the student beginning the work. - Sign off on final mark.
-Since August 2019, special project credits will receive a Standing Granted (SG) as a final mark record.
+- Ensure the administrative procedures are followed. - Review project for rigour and approve project proposal and sign prior to the student beginning the work. - Approve the final mark.
+Special project credits will receive a Standing Granted (SG) as a final mark record.
 A final per cent (%) mark is no longer required.
-All special project credits are to be submitted to the Ministry of Education at credit.transfer@gov.sk.ca using Form 8.1 Secondary Level Non-Academic Course New Mark Addition, accompanied by a copy of the student's completed Special Project Proposal. - Sign the completed Special Project Proposal Template.
+All special project credits are to be submitted to the Ministry of Education using Form 8.1 Secondary Level Non-Academic Course New Mark Addition, accompanied by a copy of the student's completed Special Project Proposal.
+Submit a form via HEAT.

-Keep the project proposal on file for five years.
+- Sign the completed Special Project Proposal Template. - Keep the project proposal on file for five years.